hamzzaaamalik/memex/README.md

 - **Memory-specific optimization** (built for conversation context, not web search)
 - **Lightweight deployment** (single binary vs cluster management)

-> **MindCache gives you Redis-level performance with persistent, AI-optimized memory management — without the complexity of enterprise search or the limitations of generic databases.**
+> **Memex gives you Redis-level performance with persistent, AI-optimized memory management — without the complexity of enterprise search or the limitations of generic databases.**

 ---